 6. Claims of the customer based upon delayed delivery, impossibility of delivery and other breaches of duty

 6.1.
 Unless otherwise provided for in clauses 6.2 to 6.6, all claims of the customer for damages due to delayed delivery, impossibility of delivery or based on any other legal grounds, in particular due to breach of duty arising from the obligation relationship and from unlawful acts, shall be excluded.
 Same shall apply both to claims of the customer for damages and to claims for reimbursement of expenses.

-b) to damages arising from injury to life, body or health which are attributable to a negligent breach of duty on our part or to a deliberate or negligent breach of duty on the part of persons legally representing our company or one of our subcontractors,
+6.2.
+The aforesaid attributable to a negligent breach of duty on our part or to a deliberate or negligent breach of duty on the part of persons legally representing our company or one of our subcontractors,

 c) claims pursuant to product liability law,